 With bird flu being on every television station and newspaper, it is easy to get caught up in the panic surrounding this new viral outbreak.
 However, do you find yourself wondering if this should really be a concern?
 So, what are your real chances of catching bird flu

-It is not very likely for you to catch bird flu right now.
-Of course, they key to this statement is "right now".
+It is not very likely for you to catch bird flu now.
+Of course, the key to this statement is "right now".
 Currently, an outbreak of bird flu is occurring in Asia.
 Over 100 people have contracted the virus and over half have died.
-Also, as of yet, the virus can only be transmitted to humans from infected birds.
-Therefore, when a person becomes infected, they can not pass the virus on to others.
+Furthermore, as yet, the virus can only be transmitted to humans from infected birds.
+Therefore, when a person becomes infected, they cannot pass the virus on to others.
 However, change may be on the horizon.

 Many experts believe, within time, the bird flu virus will mutate and be able to be passed from human to human.
 This is actually a likely occurrence, as influenza strands are known for their adaptability.
 With every human the virus infects, it becomes more likely to transform.
 When this happens, the numbers affected by bird flu will increase exponentially.